 Unfortunately, the smelter could not be maintained and was eventually closed.
 This made the railway ineffective in reversing the flow of ore to the United States and resulted in the CPR’s acquisition of the Kootenays to Coast Railway via among others – the famed Kettle Valley Railway.
 The Columbia and Kootenay Railway soon became known as “a railroad from nowhere to nowhere”.
 The last train travelled the Slocan Valley rail line on September 14, 1993.

-The Slocan Valley Heritage Trail Society (SVHTS) was formed in 1994, even before the CPR officially applied to abandon the line.
+The Slocan Valley Rail Trail Society (SVHTS) , formerly the Slocan Valley Heritage Trail Society) was formed in 1994, even before the CPR officially applied to abandon the line.
 Our organization recognized that this was truly a rich resource that should benefit the entire community.

 When the CPR abandoned the line, they had to remove the rails and ties, as well as dismantle bridges.
 The trail had to be built from the bottom up.
-With the help of the province the rail trail began to take shape – which included rebuilding 4 bridges, grading the trail, putting down hundreds of truckloads of surface material, building trailheads, parking lots, kiosk signage etc. Most recently funding from the Columbia Basin Trust abd the Regional District of Central Kootenay will see the southernmost 4 km of the Rail Trail being developed into a community “Greenway”.
+Over the next several years, with the help of the province and federal funding, the rail trail began to take shape – which included rebuilding 4 bridges, grading the trail, putting down hundreds of truckloads of surface material, building trailheads, parking lots, kiosk signage etc. Most recently, in 2017, funding from the Columbia Basin Trust, BikeBC and the Regional District of Central Kootenay saw the southernmost 4 km of the Rail Trail being developed into a paved community “Greenway”.
 The process of upgrading the rail trail continues until this day, with every year bringing more challenges and even more people coming in to discover the rich resource we all have created.